 Costs of the above services (i.e. a, b) are based on Dr. Grant's standard session fee.
 For instance, if Dr. Grant charges $100.00 per 45 minute session, and you need him to write a letter that takes him 20 minutes to write, your charge would be $ 44.44. **Note** Letters or the like will not be mailed, emailed, or faxed until payment has been received.

 Court attendance.
 Should Dr. Grant appear on your behalf in court, the cost out-of-pocket per hour (i.e. 60 minutes) is $200.00.
 You’re also required to pay for costs of travel to and from court at $.60 per mile. **Note** That 3 hours will be collected up front prior to Dr. Grant's arrival to court.
 Whatever time is unused, Dr. Grant will provide a reimbursement 30 days after the court date.

-If you see one of Dr. Grant's doctoral practicum students, sessions are $50.00.
-In these cases, insurance claims cannot be submitted on your behalf since the student is considered 'in training.'
+If you see one of Dr. Grant's doctoral practicum students, sessions are $50.00, that is, unless you have a copay that is less than $50.
+Dr. Grant does not charge more than your copay to see his doctoral students; however, insurance claims cannot be submitted on your behalf since the student is considered 'in training.'

 If you cancel your appointment without a 24 hour notice OR no show for your scheduled appointment with the student, you will still be charged $50.00.